 - I look forward to joining the team!
 I’ll see you for my first day on [date].

 - Thank you again for giving me more information about the opportunity!
-I’ve attached my resume and will await next steps.
+I’ve attached my resume and will contact you by [date] to follow up if I haven’t heard from you by then.

-- Please let me know if you have any questions by replying here or reaching out to me on Teams.
+- Please let me know if you have any questions by replying to this email or reaching out to me on Teams.

 - I look forward to reading your responses in the attached sheet below on Friday.
 I’ll be in touch about next steps the following week.

-You’ve come up with the longest part of the end of your professional email.
-Now, it’s time to pick a sign-off.
-While some people have strong opinions about which ones they prefer, you can’t go too wrong as long as you choose something professional that suits the context of your email.
+You’ve come up with the longest part of the end of your professional email — next, you’ll decide how to sign off an email.
+While some people have strong opinions about which email sign-offs they prefer, you can’t go too wrong as long as you choose something professional that suits the context of your email.

-“I always say ‘thank you so much for your time,’ or ‘thanks in advance’ if the purpose of my email was to ask questions or if I’m providing instructions on a project to someone,” Camejo Sanchez says.
+“I always say ‘thank you so much for your time,’ or ‘thanks in advance’ if the purpose of my email was to ask questions or if I’m providing instructions on a project to someone,” sats Daniela Camejo Sanchez, senior writer at WriterArmy, a content production agency.
 “Expressing gratitude and kind regards is always a good idea!”

 - Sincerely